 The sister has not grown very much (‘little’ means not enough, and has a negative feeling).
 However, her brother has grown a little, which means he has grown (but less than “he has grown some”).

 Do you think you understand?
 Take the quiz below!
 If you have any questions, please leave a comment.

 Write a few, few, a little, little in the below lines.
 Good luck.

-Roger wants to buy a new car.
-His friend has a Toyota, and he's had (few) problems with it, so Roger is thinking about buying a Toyota too.
-However, Roger has (little) money.
-In fact, he probably doesn't have enough to buy a new car.
+- Roger wants to buy a new car.
+His friend has a Toyota, and he’s had problems with it, so Roger is thinking about buying a Toyota too.
+However, Roger has money.
+In fact, he probably doesn’t have enough to buy a new car.

-My friend Tina has (little) space left on her hard drive, so can't download big files.
-She's thinking about buying a bigger hard drive, but she's worried that she won't be able to install it.
-She knows (little) about computers.
+- My friend Tina has space left on her hard drive, so can’t download big files.
+She’s thinking about buying a bigger hard drive, but she’s worried that she won’t be able to install it.
+She knows about computers.
 Her computer is getting pretty old.
-It breaks down (a few) times a day.
+It breaks down times a day.
 I told her she should just buy a new computer.

-Caroline wants to lose (a little) weight, so she has starting using the stairs at work instead of taking the elevator.
+- Caroline wants to lose weight, so she has started using the stairs at work instead of taking the elevator.

 - The Difference: Other and Another

 - The Difference: Use to and Be Used to